aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_Quantity_outside_Main_Namespace.rst

 It is recommended to declare all your quantities in the main model and not in Libraries or Modules.
 This assures that all units are easily accessible throughout the model.

-If you are creating a (generic) library you can use the attribute Required Units to make sure that the main model will automatically create the required units.
+If a quantity is declared outside the main namespace then AIMMS might generate a warning or error, depending on the configuration of this option.
+Possible values are:

     *	Warning_in_develop_else_off
     *	Error_in_develop_else_off
     *	Off

+If you are creating a (generic) library you can use the attribute ``Required Units`` to make sure that the main model will automatically create the required units.

 **Learn more about**

 *	:ref:`option-AIMMS-maximal_number_of_warnings_reported`
 *	:ref:`option-AIMMS-communicate_warnings_to_end_users`